Image from HWNI member Helen Bateup’s lab, showing their human brain organoid model of the developmental disorder

 We support our faculty in their individual research aims and foster opportunities for collaboration.
-To facilitate the work of our members and collaborators, HWNI sponsors major research initiatives and runs four innovative neurotechnology and research centers.
+To facilitate the work of our members and collaborators, HWNI sponsors major research initiatives and runs five innovative neurotechnology and research centers.

 HWNI also trains the next generation of neuroscientists in cutting-edge approaches through our Neuroscience PhD Program.
 At any given time, we also train 150+ postdoctoral fellows who conduct research in HWNI faculty labs.
 We also have over 100 PhD Program alumni who work in a variety of careers across the globe.
 Our community is highly innovative, collaborative, and dedicated to answering important questions and solving pressing issues in neuroscience.